Vyral/brad-cohen/_posts/2023-01-22-homebuyers-easily-tell-if-a-home-is-overpriced.md

 The good news is that inflationary pressure is decreasing, which has meant that mortgage rates are declining somewhat.
 If that trend continues, it would be good for real estate in general.
 That said, don’t expect interest rates to return to the 3% range anytime soon.
 We should put that out of memory.

 So is that home that you’ve been looking at overpriced?
 It might be.
 There are still overpriced homes on the market.
 But it might just be the perceptions of the consumer that make it seem so.
-If you have a question about the value of a specific property, even your own, please reach out to me.
+If you have a question about the value of a specific property, even your own, please call or email me.
 I am always happy to help with all of your real estate needs.